rosskidson/IEX_pcap/README.md

 }
 ```

 This library provides structs for all message types contained within the pcap files, both TOPS and DEEP.
-For more information, read the documentation on the website https://iextrading.com/trading/market-data/ or/and have a look at include/iex_messages.h
+For more information, read the documentation on the website https://iextrading.com/trading/market-data/ and have a look at include/iex_messages.h

 ### Dependencies

 This project depends on gtest and pcapplusplus.
 They are both pulled in using CMake's ExternalProject_Add so there shouldn't be anything to do, just have internet when you are building it.

 ### Compatibility